H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 - **WV Constitution ingest.** US Constitution is ingested (97 chunks in `governance_rag`); WV state constitution is the next governance document to ingest, applying the 100-word chunk rule.

 - **Chunk audit for pre-constraint collections.** Collections ingested before the 100-word chunk constraint was formally documented (March 26, 2026) should be audited for oversized chunks that may degrade retrieval quality.

+- **`appalachian_cultural_intelligence` / `aaacpe_corpus` reconciliation.** ⚠️ The relationship between these two collection names and their respective item counts (820 vs. 65) must be resolved before the next sprint.
+Run a live collection inventory to confirm distinct collection existence and current counts.

 - **Semantic gaps and representational limits.**
   Certain forms of knowledge—embodied experience, oral history, spiritual traditions—are difficult to represent as short text embeddings alone.
 Additional representational strategies (graphs, qualitative annotations, GBIM‑linked justice metrics, community‑led tagging, and registries like `local_resources`) are needed to supplement the vector store.